kallisons/NOAH_LSM_Mussel_v2.0/README.md

 **(2) Calculate predicted mussel survival**

-Command to run R code:
+Command to run R code from a shell:

     RScript MusselTempToMusselSurvival.R